 Gold was discovered at Changkeng in early 1990 by systematic follow up of stream sediment and soil geochemical anomalies identified from surveys completed by the Guangdong Provincial government.
 Illegal, small scale mining began in 1991 and removed most of the oxidized, near surface mineralization.
-Based on 13 surface trenches and 81 diamond drill holes, P&E Mining Consultants Inc. ("P&E") of Brampton, Ontario, prepared an initial NI 43-101 compliant resource estimate on the deposit in March of 2008.
-The current resources residing on the Changkeng deposit include 379,000 ounces gold indicated and 333,400 ounces gold inferred.
-The detailed resource estimate is provided below.
+Based on 13 surface trenches and 81 diamond drill holes, P&E Mining Consultants Inc. ("P&E") of Brampton, Ontario, prepared an initial NI 43-101 compliant resource estimate on the deposit in March of 2008 with a resource update in March 2009.
+The detailed resource estimates are provided below.